breastmed/breastmed/content/services.md

       All aspects of the at home consultation are available as well as prescribing, blood tests and therapeutic breast ultrasound.

-      ### £220, 1 hour appointment, with text support for 1 week
+      ### £220, 1 hour lactation appointment, with text support for 1 week

       ### £100, 30 Minute Follow Up appointment